Searching for

 Conclusion

 Modular form and arrangement are the two critical design aspects of architecture composed of repetitive modules.
-While repetition and modularity can bring about various architectural and engineering results, the extraordinary are differentiated from the ordinary by their ingenious modular forms that are properly placed to create the structural integrity.
+While repetition and modularity can bring about various architectural and engineering results, the extraordinary are differentiated from the ordinary by their ingenious modular forms that are properly placed to create structural integrity.
 Aesthetically, modules are designed and arranged to accentuate the architectural concept and create visual impact through a sense of simplicity and logic.
 Structurally, modular form and arrangement are determined to provide efficient load transfer and ease the analysis process.
 Economically, structural repetition holds vast potential toward improved construction method and cost by enabling prefabrication and rapid assembly.

-While the research was focused on demonstrating the modular design techniques that promote elegance, efficiency, economy and ease of construction, it also identified various problems and difficulties that prevented modularization from being realized.
+While the research was focused on demonstrating the modular design techniques that promote elegance, efficiency, economy, and ease of construction, it also identified various problems and difficulties that prevented modularization from being realized.
 They are often related to vaguely defined modules, compromise of structural strength capacity, and lack of efficient fabrication technique.
-As the advantages associated with structural repetition and modularity are becoming broadly acknowledged by the architecture and construction industry, bridging the concept and realization of modular design and construction becomes the next step to truely benefit the industry’s practice in the future.
+As the advantages associated with structural repetition and modularity are becoming broadly acknowledged by the architecture and construction industry, bridging the concept and realization of modular design and construction becomes the next step to truly benefit the industry’s practice in the future.

 Middelfart Savings Bank. © Yao Xiao.